If you’re looking for car speakers, you must have come across different models. Among them, 5.25” and 6.5” are very popular speakers.

 A two way has tweeter and woofer with crossover for certain frequencies.
 So among the 5.25”, a three-way is the better one.

-On the other hand for 6.5” the frequency is 55 Hz -20,000 kHz. .
+On the other hand, the 6.5” speaker frequency response is 55 Hz -20,000 kHz.
 They offer high improvement in sound quality.

 They’ve upgraded factory speakers without an external amplifier.
 The sound is well balanced due to the rigid polypropylene cone woofer.